 We create stories that conform to societal expectations, our personal philosophies, and whatever happens to be on our mind at the moment.

-We are masters at spinning our stories to avoid threatening information and to attempt to explain our behaviors.
+We are masters at spinning our stories to explain our behavior and to avoid threatening information.

 Very often our conscious desires are not aligned with our subconscious, which leads to conflict and anxiety.